-Finally, there seems to be an end of the recent feuds between Apple and Qualcomm, as Qualcomm CEO Steve Mollenkopf says.
+Finally, there seems to be an end to the recent feuds between Apple and Qualcomm, as Qualcomm CEO Steve Mollenkopf says.
 According to him, the current issues are all only business, and both the companies aim to shake hands and continue working together.

 As for the lawsuit issues between Apple and Qualcomm, the latter decided not to license its essential standard patents at non-discriminatory price rates.
-Additionally, Apple claimed that Qualcomm didn’t pay $1 billion in royalty funds, keeping Apple still being owed.
+Additionally, Apple claimed that Qualcomm didn’t pay $1 billion in royalty funds, keeping Apple still owed.
 Furthermore, Qualcomm complained that Apple said to its contract manufacturing partners ‘not to pay chip maker royalties owed to it.’
-Lastly, Qualcomm filed to the Chinese for banning iPhone sales to the country.
+Lastly, Qualcomm filed against the Chinese for banning iPhone sales to the country.

 The fight over the patents and payments has been continuing since January.
 As Steve hopes, the two companies are ultimate find common grounds.
 Apple remained unavailable so far for a request to comment.